Mock data sets for the Eboss and DESI Lyman-$\alpha$ forest surveys: Mock generation

-A catalog of high column density systems (HCD) is produced that can be added to spectra in the post-production stage.
-The presence of HCD, i.e.~systems with neutral-hydrogen column-density, $N(\Hone) > 10^{17.2}$, modifies the \lya\ correlation function, and these modifications will be studied in a subsequent publication [Tan et al, in preparation].
-We select peaks of the large-scale density field, $\delta_L$, as possible locations of HCD and set the threshold to get a constant bias $b_{\rm HCD}(z)=2$ \citep{DLAbias+18} for the HCD, using an analytic evaluation of eqn.
+In order to include HCDs in the second stage of mock production, the first stage produces a catalog of possible HCD positions is selected from peaks of the large-scale density field, $\delta_L$, with the threshold set so as to produce a redshift-independent HCD bias $b_{\rm HCD}(z)=2$ \citep{DLAbias+18}.
+The threshold is set using an analytic evaluation of eqn.
 A2 in appendix A of Ref.~\cite{FontMiralda12}.
-We then Poisson sample the selected peaks to follow the HCD redshift distribution of the default model from the IGM physics package pyigm\footnote{https://github.com/pyigm/pyigm}~\cite{Prochaska+17}, which is fitted to a selection of literature results, summarised in table 1 of Ref.~\cite{Prochaska+14}.
+The selected peaks are then Poisson sampled to follow the HCD redshift distribution of the default model from the IGM physics package pyigm\footnote{https://github.com/pyigm/pyigm}~\cite{Prochaska+17}, which is fitted to a selection of literature results, summarised in table 1 of Ref.~\cite{Prochaska+14}.
 Then a column density is randomly ascribed to each HCD to follow the column density distribution of the same model.
 The radial velocity of the HCD is obtained from the three velocity-component boxes, as for the quasars.

+Our implementation of HCDs is clearly approximate because there are no measurements of the number or bias of HCDs in the range $10^{18}<N(\Hone)<10^{20}{\mathrm cm^{-2}}$.
+We can expect, however, that the most important HCD effects on the correlation function come from the unmasked HCDs with the highest column density, near $N(\Hone)\approx10^{20}$ where the extrapolation of the measurements should be reliable.